Forgotten Hard Rock Albums: Ugly Kid Joe, "Menace to Sobriety" (1995)

 So why didn't Menace to Sobriety catch on, despite its status as Ugly Kid Joe's arguably strongest and (dare I say it?) most mature album?
 Well, duh... it came out in 1995, silly.
 The band and album were totally out of step with the then-current musical climate at the time of its release.
 "Milkman's Son" and "Tomorrow's World" were released as singles, though neither had much impact, and the album only notched a lowly #178 on the U.S. Billboard charts before disappearing.
 In short, Menace to Sobriety sank faster than JFK Junior, which is a shame because the album signaled an amazing amount of growth for a band that had previously been considered a "joke" or a "one-hit wonder."
 If only more people had been listening!!

-The album fared slightly better in England, where the scribes at Kerrang! magazine championed it as one of the finest hard-rock releases of the year, but it was pretty clear that Ugly Kid Joe's fifteen minutes of fame were just about up.
+The album fared slightly better overseas, where the scribes at England's Kerrang! magazine championed it as one of the finest hard-rock releases of the year, but it was pretty clear that Ugly Kid Joe's fifteen minutes of fame were just about up.
 Dropped from Mercury Records when Menace failed to move enough units, the band managed to limp along for a few more years and released one more album, Motel California, in 1996 on Castle Records before quietly calling it a day.